karthik-d/few-shot-dermoscopic-image-analysis/Experiments/README.md

 ## Procedure to Execute Experiments

+> [!Note]
-> **Note** that the procedures mentioned here are to only train and batch-wise sample and test the embedding network.
+> Only the procedures to train, batch-wise sample, and test the embedding network are included below.
-> The remainder of the execution procedure is yet to be documents, but follows a similar workflow and can be retraced through the modularly structured pluggable portions and the commented lines in [run.py](src/run.py).
+> The remainder of the execution procedure is yet to be documented, but follows a similar workflow and can be retraced through the modularly structured pluggable portions and the commented lines in [run.py](src/run.py).

 ### Clone the repository and set up the Python environment
   - This implementation used **anaconda** for managing libraries, and the environment can be reproduced using the dependency file: [dependencies.yml](./dependencies.yml).